webhookx-io/webhookx/README.md

 - **Admin API:** The admin API(:8080) provides a RESTful API for webhooks entities management.
 - **Retries:** WebhookX automatically retries unsuccessful deliveries at configurable delays.
 - **Fan out:** Events can be fan out to multiple destinations.
+- **Declarative configuration:**  Managing your configuration through declarative configuration file, and be DevOps compliant.

 ## Roadmap